 To help you make the most of your shelves and bookcases, I gathered some creative shelf inspiration or shelfie ideas that are not only easy to do, but will add color and personality to your decor.
+Sometimes you just need to remove the doors from closed cabinets to reset your perspective.

 Decorative Edge Trim For Shelves